Skip to main content

 Check and copy the HTML structure

-Right-click on the WordPress admin screen and click [View Page Source] from the menu that appears.
+Right-click on the WordPress admin panel and click [View Page Source] from the menu that appears.

 Image from Gyazo